-The Southington Water Department supplies its customers with a mixture of surface water and groundwater.
-These water sources include three reservoirs (Southington Reservoir #1, Southington Reservoir #2, and Southington Reservoir #3) on the Southington-Wolcott town line and six groundwater wells located throughout Southington.
-Each of these sources is treated specifically based on the needs of the water before becoming available to the public through the vast network of pipelines that lie below the town.
+The Southington Water Works Department supplies its customers with a mixture of surface water and groundwater.
+These water sources include three reservoirs (Southington Reservoirs 1, 2, and 3) on the Southington-Wolcott town line and six groundwater wells located throughout Southington.
+Each of these sources is treated for its specific needs before it's made available to the public through a vast network of underground pipelines beneath the town.